openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-fs-group.md

 ## Test Plans

-Test plans are combination of:
+Test plans are a combination of:
 - CSIDriver.Spec.FSGroupPolicy
   - File
   - None